United States Senate Committee on the Philippines: Initial hearings

 Governor William Howard Taft had arrived in the Philippines in June 1900 with the Taft Commission to set up a civilian government.
 Taft was the first to testify in the Lodge Committee.
 As a lawyer, Taft would be assumed to have been a safe witness, but he conceded under questioning that "the torturing of natives by so-called water-cure and other methods" had been used "on some occasions to extract information"..."There are some amusing instances of Filipinos who came in and said they would not say anything unless tortured; that they must have an excuse for what they proposed to say."
 As Miller writes, "Very few died from the water cure, a mild form of torture."

 Taft was immediately followed by three pro-imperialist witnesses.
-General Robert P. Hughes, chief of staff to General Elwell S. Otis, testified for two weeks in March 1902.
+General Robert P. Hughes, chief of staff to General Elwell Stephen Otis, testified for two weeks in March 1902.
 In his testimony, Hughes conceded that Filipino houses were burned indiscriminately as a strategy to eliminate shelters and hiding places for guerrillas and as a deterrent.
 During questioning, Senator Charles Dietrich followed up by asking Hughes to estimate the value of these houses.
 Hughes said they only took a few days to build, and cost between $1.50 and $4.00.
 Senator Joseph Rawlins continued the questioning:

 Rawlins: If these shacks were of no consequence what was the utility of their destruction?